OneCDOnly/create-autorun/README.md

 This is a run-once BASH script to create an autorun environment on your QNAP NAS.
 This can be used to automatically execute your own scripts when the NAS boots-up.

+The aim of this project is to support **all** QNAP NAS models and **all** QTS & QuTS hero versions.
+Please advise if you encounter any errors when running it on your NAS.

 ## What it does